-Caution: The program interface to the scsi_abort() and scsi_reset() functions is likely to change in a near-future release.
-If you need these powerful functions, it is a good idea to code the function calls as macros that can easily be changed.
+Caution: The program interface to the scsi_abort() and scsi_dump() functions is subject to change.
+There is no reference page for these functions.
+The scsi_reset() function that formerly existed has been removed.

 How the Host Adapter Functions Are Found

 A SCSI device driver can be asked to manage devices on different adapters.
 But different adapters can use different hardware, and be managed by different host adapter drivers.
 When opening one device, the device driver might need to call scsi_alloc() as provided by the wd93 driver.
 When opening a different device, the driver might need the scsi_alloc() function from the jag driver.
 How can a driver locate the correct host adapter function for a given device?